SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Updated the Email Preference Entry block to allow user the option of updating their email address, and added configuration option for customizing which options are displayed.
 + Updated the Family Pre-Registration block to use the Date Part Picker instead of the Date Picker for birth dates.
 + Updated the File Browser to actually disable the Rename, Move and Delete buttons when they are disabled.
++ Updated the Financial Transaction List block to include Batch Id when exporting to excel.
 + Updated the Giving Analytics block to support filtering transactions by Transaction Type.
 + Updated the Grade Transition Date global attribute to use a month/day picker, and updated the grade and graduation date logic so it works consistently regardless of culture.
 + Updated the Group Attendance Detail block to allow people with Manage Members security to update attendance.